A Discovery Series Workshop

 Palouse Harvest Time - August 2018

-View our Policy on Payments, Cancellations, and Refunds
+Please be sure to READ and UNDERSTAND our Policy on Payments, Deposits, Cancellations, and Refunds

-You are encouraged to purchase trip insurance to protect your investment in case of an unforeseen situation or emergency that requires you to cancel your workshop.
+You are encouraged to purchase trip insurance to protect your investment in case of an unforeseen situation or emergency that might require you to cancel your workshop.
 Here is a review of travel insurance companies - Travel Insurance Reviews

 More Questions?
 Contact Us!